sc2-pulse/sc2-pulse/README.md

 General (non-secret) config should be supplied via env vars.

+Nothing is exposed by default.
+Sc2pulse service port is 8080 by default, expose it directly or add a reverse proxy.

 ## Alternative update
 ### Legacy and profile ladders
 The Blizzard API can sometimes break and return stale data.
 The app checks the API state before every update and will